Quasi-maximum likelihood estimation for scalable ARMA models: Introduction

 \section{Introduction}

-Multivariate time series analysis plays a crucial role in various fields such as economics, finance, and environmental studies \citep{sims1980}.
-It is well known that macroeconomic indicators serve as a barometer of an economy, assisting in analyzing its overall performance and trends.
-By tracking and analyzing indicators such as retail price index, industrial production index, consumer price index, unemployment rate, M2 money stock and real personal consumption expenditures, economists and analysts can gauge the overall state of the economy and make informed decisions.
-Note that these macroeconomic variables are usually cross correlated, and capturing their interdependence can help us to study the linkage relationship and co-movement among them.
-To explore the dynamic relationship between these variables and to improve the forecasting accuracy, researchers have developed multivariate time series models such as the vector autoregressive (VAR), vector moving average (VMA), and vector autoregressive moving average (VARMA) models \citep{TiaoandBox1981, Tiao_Tasy1989, reinsel2003elements}.
-Among them, the VAR model is arguably the most widely used owing to its theoretical and computational tractability, as well as its intuitive interpretations \citep{Tsay2014}.
-However, the VAR model often requires a large lag order to fit the data adequately, leading to an excessive number of coefficient matrices and reducing its parsimony \citep{CHAN2016}.
+Multivariate time series analysis constitutes a fundamental methodology in fields such as economics, finance, and environmental studies \citep{luetkpohl2005}.
+Economists rely on the tracking of key variables, such as industrial production, civilian unemployment rate, consumer price index, real wages, real personal consumption expenditures, and federal funds rate, to evaluate economic conditions and guide policy or investment decisions.
+Critically, these economic variables are usually cross-correlated, and understanding their interdependence will help reveal underlying linkage relationships and co-movements within the economic system.
+In response to this need, several multivariate models have been introduced to capture these dynamic interrelations and enhance forecast accuracy.
+Notable among these are the vector autoregressive (VAR), vector moving average (VMA), and vector autoregressive moving average (VARMA) \citep{sims1980,TiaoandBox1981, Tiao_Tasy1989, reinsel2003elements}.
+The VAR model is the most widely adopted owing to its theoretical simplicity, computational ease, and clear interpretation \citep{Tsay2014}.
+Despite its popularity, a practical limitation of the VAR model is that it often necessitates a high lag order to achieve a satisfactory fit.
+This results in a large number of coefficient matrices and thus a lack of parsimony \citep{CHAN2016}.